seed-run/homepage/_posts/2020-05-05-a-new-enterprise-plan.md

 author: jay
 ---

-Today we are introducing a new Enterprise plan.
+Today we are introducing some changes to our Enterprise plan to make it far more accessible!
 We also updated [our pricing page]({% link pricing.html %}) to make our plans as simple and transparent as possible.

 ![New Seed pricing plan table](/assets/blog/a-new-enterprise-plan/new-seed-pricing-plan-table.png)